Tighten Up from Top to Bottom

 1 of 9All photos

-How it works: Do the prescribed number of sets and reps for each exercise consecutively, taking a short 45-60 second rest in between sets.
-Perform the full workout on 3-4 non-consecutive days per week.
-Another option is to pick a few of your favorite moves and do them after a cardio session or add them into your regular strength training routine.
+How it works: Do the prescribed number of sets and reps for each lower abs exercise consecutively, taking a short 45- to 60-second rest between sets.
+Perform the full lower-abs workout on 3 or 4 nonconsecutive days each week.
+Another option is to pick a few of your favorite moves and do them after a cardio session or add them into your regular strength-training routine.

 You'll need: A mat or towel.
 That's it!